department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-insights-team-charter.md

 - Define and maintain rules of engagement (ROE) for how VSP Analytics & Insights and VFS teams should collaborate
 - Keep analytics and contact centers best practice documentation up to date
-- Be available in #vfs-platform-support to answer Analytics and Contact Center related questions
+- Be available in #vfs-platform-support and #vfs-analytics to answer Analytics and Contact Center related questions
 - Implement analytics on veteran-facing products
     - Work with teams' product managers and front end developers to implement Google Tag Manager before launches
     - QA Google Tag Manager for quality analytics before launches